Users are automatically logged out on inactivity

 Contact data is also handled in castellum, but in a separate database to provide an additional barrier.

-The described architecture provides a clear structure for developers that should help avoiding critical data leaks.
+Storing contact data in a separate database provides a clear structure for developers that should help avoiding critical data leaks.
 Even if an attacker is able to dump a whole table or even a whole database, this structure still limits the impact.
+An attacker without access to castellum would need physical access to both databases in order to get the same level of access as with castellum.

 However, it is important to understand that the barrier between recruitment and contact data is not that high.
 Since castellum has full access to both, an attacker can also gain full access.
 Spreading the system across several databases on different servers or even in different organizations does not help much if there is still a single point of entry.